apatik/paper-systemd/README.md

 <sub>*Note:* Do not use / before the command name</sub>

-To view server output use the `journalctl` commmand.
+To view server output use the `journalctl` command.

 For example, this will monitor the log:
 ```